 1 Great Place to Stay: Cranwell Spa and Golf Resort

 During the Gilded Age (late 19th century), it was very fashionable among a certain wealthy industrialists set to build a summer “cottage” in the Berkshires.
 And by cottage, they meant large and elaborate mansions.

-The Cranwell, an opulent Tudor cottage built by John Sloane in 1894, gives you the chance to take a glimpse into the Gilded Age, while enjoying modern amenities, including an indoor and outdoor pool, a golf course, and a fabulous spa.
+The Cranwell is an opulent Tudor cottage built by John Sloane in 1894.
+A visit gives you the chance to take a glimpse into the Gilded Age, while enjoying modern amenities.
+Among them: an indoor and outdoor pool, a golf course, and a fabulous spa.